Boot from rescue image¶

 Note

-If you created a custom image and have run $ openstack server unrescue <INSTANCE_NAME>
+If you’ve created a custom image and have issued unrescue

-. please remove image or it will consume disk-space and therefore have an hourly cost as per our price list.
+remove the image or you will pay an hourly fee per GB for the image, see our price list.

 See also